HELENA: High-Efficiency Learning-based channel Estimation using dual Neural Attention: Introduction

 \section{Introduction}

-\IEEEPARstart{A}ccurate estimation of \ac{CSI} is crucial for the effectiveness of \ac{OFDM}-based wireless communication systems, such as \ac{5G-NR}, as it enables optimal resource allocation, beamforming, and adaptive modulation, all of which directly impact system capacity and reliability.
-In this context, \ac{CE} refers to the process of acquiring or predicting \ac{CSI} using received signals and known reference signals (e.g., pilot symbols).
-This process entails analyzing how the wireless channel affects transmitted signals using a variety of estimation algorithms.
-However, traditional methods like \ac{LS} and \ac{MMSE} suffer from high estimation error in noisy environments (e.g., \ac{LS}) or incur substantial computational cost and rely on prior channel statistics (e.g., \ac{MMSE}), limiting their suitability in low \ac{SNR} or high-mobility scenarios.
+\IEEEPARstart{A}ccurate estimation of \ac{CSI} is crucial for the effectiveness of \ac{OFDM}-based wireless communication systems, such as \ac{5G-NR}, as it enables optimal resource allocation, beamforming, and adaptive modulation, key factors that directly influence system capacity and reliability. \ac{CE}, which refers to estimating \ac{CSI} from received and reference signals (e.g., pilots), faces practical limitations: \ac{LS} performs poorly in noisy or high-mobility scenarios, while \ac{MMSE} depends on unavailable channel statistics and incurs high computational complexity, restricting its deployment in real-time wireless systems.

 To address these challenges, recent research has investigated both model-based and data-driven approaches for improving \ac{CE} under realistic 5G and beyond conditions.
 Among model-based techniques, several recent methods have demonstrated competitive performance by leveraging signal structure and auxiliary information, such as pilot-free estimation for high-Doppler \ac{OTFS} scenarios~\cite{QingTVT2025} and sensing-assisted denoising of \ac{LS} estimates~\cite{QingJIOT2024}.
 In parallel, \ac{DL}-based methods have emerged as powerful tools for enhancing \ac{CE} by learning complex propagation patterns directly from data.
-These approaches lay the foundation for \ac{AI}-native physical layer design~\cite{Hoydis2021} and the development of the next generation of intelligent radios~\cite{Camelo2020}, which is the focus of this letter.
+These approaches lay the foundation for \ac{AI}-native physical layer design~\cite{Hoydis2021} and the development of the next generation of intelligent radios~\cite{Camelo2020}, which is the focus of this paper.